PalmStoneGames/kube-cert-manager/README.md

 This project is loosely based on https://github.com/kelseyhightower/kube-cert-manager It took over most of its documentation, license, as well as the general approach to how things work.

-The code itself however, was entirely reimplemented to use xenolf/lego as the basis instead of reimplemented an ACME client + dns plugins
+The code itself however, was entirely reimplemented to use xenolf/lego as the basis, instead of reimplementing an ACME client and DNS plugins.

 ## Special note for upgrading from earlier versions

-If you are upgrading from a version before 0.5.0 then not that the default way to identify Ingress resources to managed has changed, from the `enabled` annotation, to the `class` default.
+If you are upgrading from a version before 0.5.0 then note that the default way to identify Ingress resources to be managed by the certificate manager has changed, from the `enabled` annotation, to the `class` label.
-[Backwards compatible behaviour is available](docs/ingress.md) by setting the `-class` argument to a blank value.
+[Backwards compatible behaviour is available](docs/ingress.md) by setting the `-class` [argument](docs/deployment-arguments.md) to a blank value.

 ## Features